pluginpal/strapi-webtools/packages/docs/docs/api/rest.md

 ## Permissions

 Before you can use the router and url-alias endpoints publicly, you need to configure the *find* permissions.

+### Quick Setup

+Enable in **Settings > Users & Permissions > Roles > Public**:
+- `webtools.url-alias.find`
+- `webtools.router.find`

+For each enabled content type, also enable:
+- `[content-type].find`

 See [Permissions](/permissions) for a complete explanation of all three permission levels that need to be configured.